loilo/vue-reactivator/README.md

 >
 > You can take a look at the example above [in CodeSandbox](https://codesandbox.io/s/nn5vj1100l).
 Play around a little bit and resize the preview window, and you will see the numbers update immediately.

-Now you can use `this.size` anywhere in your component, you can use it to derive computed properties or put a watcher on it.
+Now you can access `this.size` anywhere in your component, just like a regular prop  — you can use it to derive computed properties or put a watcher on it.

 ---